Verlihub/python/README.md

 Python scripts for Verlihub
 ===========================

-To use scripts in this directory make sure you get the most recent Verlihub from <https://github.com/Verlihub/verlihub> and build it with the Python plugin — that should happen automatically when the necessary development header files are detected on your system (for example on Debian you have to install `python-dev`, preferably `python2.7-dev`, but not `python3-dev`).
+To use scripts in this directory make sure you get the most recent Verlihub from <https://github.com/Verlihub/verlihub> and that it builds with the Python plugin — that should happen automatically when the necessary development header files are detected on your system (for example on Debian you have to install `python-dev` or preferably `python2.7-dev`; but do not install `python3-dev`).
 You will find more information about building Verlihub here: <https://github.com/Verlihub/verlihub/wiki>.

 Once you have a running hub, you can load the Python plugin with the `!onplug python` command.
-If that goes well, you can set the hub to automatically load the plugin on start-up using the `modplug python -a 1` command.
+If that goes well, you can set the hub to automatically load the plugin on start-up using the `!modplug python -a 1` command.
 Turning the plugin on will automatically load python scripts from the `./scripts` subdirectory of your hub instalation (where you keep the `dbconfig` file) in alphabetical (ASCII) order.
 Python scripts are recognized by their `.py` filename extension.

 Here are the commands you can use: